reach-sh/reach-lang/docs/src/tut/mkt/index.md

 The code that you have just written forms the basis for the DApp that is to be built.

 Notice that `commonInteract`, `buyerInteract` and `sellerInteract` are similar in both the backend and frontend files.

-This is so because `Reach` is a strongly typed language.
+This is so because `Reach` need to be sure of how the variables are to be used before being used.
+This in turn ensures security because if it is not used the ways it was declared, the program will not be executed.
 So these variables are declared at the backend before being used in the frontend.

 This might feel like a lot of work especially if you are coming from a language like JavaScript that is weakly typed.